5 Thermodynamics & Fossil Fuels

 qtrans = mtrans·ΔHtrans

 Where the "trans" is for which ever transition you are calculating for.
 For example, if I want to calculate the amount of heat that will melt 25 grams of ice at 0 °C into 25 grams of water at 0 °C, I'd do the following.

 qfusion = 8350 J

-And, just like with heat capacities, you can also have heats of transitions in terms of moles instead of grams.
+And to reiterate, just like with heat capacities, you can also have heats of transitions in terms of moles instead of grams.
 So always double check the units that your are given - you might have to convert from moles to grams or vice versa.

 There is a TABLE of Phase Change Data in the Appendix

 There is a table of phase change data (melting point, heat of fusion, boiling point, heat of vaporization) in the Appendix (Section 10.09).
 There are numberous substances listed.
 Look there for data for homework problems.